What you can expect from us

 As well as a clear salary structure and career progression, we offer you a holiday entitlement of 23 days plus bank holidays, with your holiday entitlement rising after 1 and 2 years in service, up to 6% contributory pension scheme, and Life Assurance.
 Alongside Serco discounts which include cinema, merlin entertainment and online shopping discounts, cycle to work scheme and discounts on mobile phone plans and leisure centre memberships.

 The service that we provide to our prisoners is available every day of the year across a 24 hour period, meaning you will have to cover various shift patterns; including days, evenings, weekends, nights and bank holidays with an average of 40 hours per week.

-Once you have passed the selection and vetting process, you will attend a 8-9 week Initial Training Course (ITC) at the establishment you have been recruited for, and you will be required to have 100% attendance.
-The ITC will provide high quality training where you will complete a Diploma in Custodial Care and undergo Control and Restraint training.
-You will also shadow experienced Prison Officers on shift to give you a real taste of life on the job.
+Once you have passed the selection and vetting process you’ll attend a 8 to 9 week Initial Training Course (ITC) at the prison (or nearby).
+The ITC is part of a 15 month Prison Officer development programme that includes a CDO Apprenticeship and various training modules including Control and Restraint.
+You’ll also shadow experienced Prison Officers on shift to give you a real taste of life on the job.